-A customer recently asked me to look at his immaculate Marantz SC-80 preamplifier /SM-80 power amplifier combo.
-Both pieces were playing up and required work.
-In this article I will look at the preamplifier, the next article will examine work required to remedy the power amplifier.
+A customer recently asked me to look at his immaculate Marantz SC-80/SM-80 pre/power combo.
+In this article, I look at the SC-80 preamplifier.

 After all the board rework and testing and replacement of only a few parts, I sealed this board with the excellent RS Circuit Board Lacquer.
 This gives boards that look a little beaten a lovely satin finish that is aesthetically very pleasing and that seals boards nicely against dirt and moisture.
 Importantly the lacquer also seals boards in areas where they have been burned or damaged.